Gurbir2003/PROJECT/README.md

 3. Under the src/main/java folder please select the model package

-4. Under the model package, double click ‘Stratego.java’ to open the class
+4. Right click on Stratego.java class

-5. Once the stratego.java class has been open, Hover over the stratego.java in package explorer and right click on the class

-6. From the given options select Run as
+5. From the given options select Run as

-7. From Run as, Select Java application
+6. From Run as, Select Java application

-8. A message stating 'Thread starting for player Red' and 'Thread starting for player Blue' will display in the terminal underneath that a board with the pieces has been generated with the pieces placed randomly
+7. A message stating 'Thread starting for player Red' and 'Thread starting for player Blue' will display in the terminal underneath that a board with the pieces has been generated with the pieces placed randomly